milvus-io/milvus/docs/developer_guides/chap03_index_service.md

   // BuildIndex receives request from RootCoordinator to build an index.
 	BuildIndex(ctx context.Context, req *indexpb.BuildIndexRequest) (*indexpb.BuildIndexResponse, error)
+  // DropIndex deletes indexes based on IndexID.
+One IndexID corresponds to the index of an entire column.
+A column is
+	// divided into many segments, and each segment corresponds to an IndexBuildID.
+IndexCoord uses IndexBuildID to record
+	// index tasks.
+Therefore, when DropIndex is called, delete all tasks corresponding to IndexBuildID corresponding to IndexID.
 	DropIndex(ctx context.Context, req *indexpb.DropIndexRequest) (*commonpb.Status, error)
 	GetIndexStates(ctx context.Context, req *indexpb.GetIndexStatesRequest) (*indexpb.GetIndexStatesResponse, error)
 	GetIndexFilePaths(ctx context.Context, req *indexpb.GetIndexFilePathsRequest) (*indexpb.GetIndexFilePathsResponse, error)